 - To consider material exempt from discussion or disclosure by state or federal statute.

-- For any purpose specified in the open meetings act, 1976 Public Act 267, the provisions of which shall take precedence over the foregoing in the event of conflict.
+- For any purpose specified in the open meetings act, Public Act 267 of 1976, the provisions of which shall take precedence over the foregoing in the event of conflict.

 A two-thirds roll call vote shall be required to call a closed session except for sections 4 a., b., and c. as provided under 1976 Public Act #267.

-- A regular meeting schedule must be posted.
-This may be done by posting the schedule of board meetings for the following calendar or fiscal year within ten (10) days after the first meeting of the Board in that calendar or fiscal year.
+- A regular meeting schedule must be posted within ten (10) days after the first meeting of the Board in that calendar or fiscal year.
 The notice must state the dates, times, and places of the regular meetings.
-The notice of the first board meeting of the calendar or fiscal year shall also be posted in accordance with the requirements of section 5 of Act #267 of P.A.
-1976.
-If the schedule of regular meetings is changed, the new dates, times, and places of the regular meeting must be posted within three (3) days after the meeting when the change is made.
+The notice of the first board meeting of the calendar or fiscal year shall also be posted in accordance with the requirements of section 5 of Public Act #267 of 1976 as amended (https://www.legislature.mi.gov/documents/mcl/pdf/mcl-act-267-of-1976.pdf).
+If the schedule of regular meetings is changed, the new dates, times, and places of the regular meeting must be posted within three (3) calendar days after the meeting when the change is made.

-- This notice of meeting shall indicate that the meetings are to be of the Board of Trustees of Kirtland Community College, and shall state the address (10775 N. St. Helen Road, Roscommon, Michigan, 48653) and college telephone number (989-275-5000), of the Board of Trustees.
-The notice shall be posted near the President’s office.
+- A notice of meeting shall indicate that the meetings are to be of the Board of Trustees of Kirtland Community College, and shall state the address (4800 W. 4 Mile Road, Grayling, Michigan 49738) and college telephone number (989-275- 5000), of the Board of Trustees.
+The notice shall be posted near the college President’s office.

-- Where the Board recesses a meeting for more than thirty-six (36) hours the meeting may not be reconvened unless above number 3.
+- If the Board recesses a meeting for more than thirty-six (36) hours, the meeting may not be reconvened unless above number 3 is satisfied.

-- The notice must contain the name of the Kirtland Community College Board of Trustees, its telephone number, and its address.
+- A re-scheduled, regular, or special meeting notice must contain the name of the Kirtland Community College Board of Trustees, its telephone number, and its address.
 The notice must also state where the official minutes of the public body are stored and are available for inspection.
 Notice for a meeting of the Board must always be posted as in number 2 above, near the President’s office and any other locations considered appropriate by the Board.

-- The minutes of the open meeting of the Board are public record open to public inspection and shall be available for physical inspection at the address designated on the posted public notice or on the college web site.
-Physical copies of up to three meetings will be available to the public free of charge.
-Additional copies will be charged at the copying cost.
+- The minutes of an open meeting of the Board are public records open to public inspection and shall be available for physical inspection at the address designated on the posted public notice or on the college website.

 - Minutes of open meetings, not yet approved by the Board of trustees, shall be available in the college president’s office within eight (8) business days after the meeting to which the minutes refer.
 Approved minutes shall be available for public inspection within five (5) business days after the meeting at which the minutes are approved by the Board.

-- A separate set of minutes for executive sessions shall be retained, shall not be available to the public, and shall only be disclosed if required by a civil action filed under section 10, 11 or 13 of Act #267 of P.A.
-1976.
-These minutes may be destroyed one (1) year and one (1) day after approval of the minutes of the regular meeting at which the closed session was approved.
+- A separate set of minutes for closed sessions shall be retained, shall not be available to the public, and shall only be disclosed if required by a civil action filed under section 10, 11 or 13 of Public Act 267 of 1976, as amended.
+These minutes may be destroyed one (1) year and one (1) day after approval of the minutes of the meeting at which the closed session was approved.

 1. All meetings of the Board of Trustees constituting a quorum of its members will be open to the public except those permitted to be closed under Michigan law.
-A person or persons causing a breach of the peace may be excluded from the meeting.
+A person or persons causing a breach of the peace at a meeting of the Board of Trustees may be excluded from the meeting.

 2. Citizens of the college district, college employees or students may appear before the Board of Trustees.
 They may speak at any regular or duly called special meeting of the Board of Trustees.
 Those desiring to speak on any item on the agenda may do so subject to the following rules: